-1. The State Party shall direct special attention to publicizing the delegate selection process in the state.
+The State Party shall direct special attention to publicizing the delegate selection process in the state.
 Such publicity shall include information on eligibility to vote and how to become a candidate for delegate, the time and location of each stage of the delegate selection process, and where to get additional information.
 The foregoing information will also be published in the State Party communications and on the State Party's website.
 The Party organization, official, candidate, or member calling a meeting or scheduling an event, shall effectively publicize the role that such meeting or event plays in the selection of delegates and alternates to the Democratic National Convention.
 (Rule 3.C & Rule 3.D)

-- 2. The State Party shall have a Delegate Selection Media Plan (see Attachment 2.j) for using all available and appropriate resources, such as social media, websites, newspapers, radio and television, to inform the general public how, when and where to participate in the delegate selection process.
+- 2. The State Party shall have a Delegate Selection Media Plan (see Attachment 2.i) for using all available and appropriate resources, such as social media, websites, newspapers, radio and television, to inform the general public how, when and where to participate in the delegate selection process.
 Specifically, the Delegate Selection Media Plan will provide details as to how to qualify to run as a delegate candidate.
 Regular updates should be posted/released throughout the state's delegate selection process to ensure broad and timely coverage and awareness about the process to all interested persons.
 (Rule 4.B.3 & Rule 6.D) - 3.
 A priority effort, as described in the Delegate Selection Media Plan, shall be directed at publicity among the Democratic Party's constituencies. - a.
 Information about the delegate selection process will be posted on and made available to social and specialty media directed toward the Democratic constituency groups set forth in the introduction of this Affirmative Action Plan and Outreach and Inclusion Program. - b.
 The State Party shall be responsible for the implementation of this publicity effort.
-For purposes of providing adequate notice of the delegate selection process, the times, dates, places and rules for the conduct of delegate selection caucuses shall be effectively publicized, multilingually where necessary, to encourage the participation of minority groups.
+For purposes of providing adequate notice of the delegate selection process, the times, dates, places and rules for the conduct of delegate selection caucuses shall be effectively publicized to encourage the participation of minority groups.
+Parties will make a good faith effort to publicize this information in an accessible manner and multilingually where necessary.
 (Rule 6.D) - 4.
-Not later than September 13, 2019 the State Party will make information about the delegate selection process available on its website and publicize the resource through press releases and communications to Party leaders, activists and targeted constituencies.
-Information to be posted on the website will include: - a. materials designed to encourage participation and inform prospective delegate candidates; - a summary explaining the role of the 2020 Convention in nominating the Party's Presidential and Vice-Presidential candidates and adopting the National Platform; - c. a summary of the State Party's delegate selection process including all pertinent rules, dates, and filing requirements related to the process;
+Not later than September 8, 2023 the State Party will make information about the delegate selection process available on its website and publicize the resource through press releases and communications to Party leaders, activists and targeted constituencies.
+Information to be posted on the website will include: - a.
+Materials designed to encourage participation and inform prospective delegate candidates; - A summary explaining the role of the 2024 Convention in nominating the Party's Presidential and Vice Presidential candidates and adopting the National Platform; - c.
+A summary of the State Party's delegate selection process including all pertinent rules, dates, and filing requirements related to the process;

-d. a map of delegate districts and how many delegates will be elected within each district, along with filing forms or information on how to obtain the filing forms.
+d.
+A map of delegate districts and how many delegates will be elected within each district, along with filing forms or information on how to obtain the filing forms.